bala1802/Phi2/README.md

 - The `Adapter` module is incorporated twice in the Transformers.
 Firstly, after the `projection` layer, which is followed by the Multi Headed attention.
 - Secondly, after the 2 `FeedForward` Layers

+### Adapter

+- `Adapter` _contains few parameters relative to the attention and feedforward layers relative to the original pre-trained model_.
+The green layers, which you see are the one trained on the domain specific dataset.

 ## Model Fine-tuning